CodeYourFuture/fundamentals-course/lesson-3.md

 * What you would add if you had time
 * Any parts of the code you still don't understand and might want help with

-With your table-mates, find a quiet space, and set a stopwatch for 2 minutes and present.
+With your group, find a quiet space, and set a stopwatch for 2 minutes and present.
 Here are some tips:

 * Present to your classmates, not just to the volunteer
 * Cover the above points